What exactly is a Chief of Staff?

 One of the things I appreciate most is that there is a good balance of strategy, implementation, and relationship building.
 As it turns out, this is a valuable and complementary asset for founder-like people who produce a lot of unstructured ideas and relationships, without the time or discipline to manage everything downstream of that.

-For better or worse, I am a generalist and enjoy having a lot of breadth to my role.
-This may be a byproduct of having been in the startup world for so long, but I think the startup environment is what pulled me toward it.
-I’m always searching for the place where I can be upstream of as many issues as possible, so I can do something about the issues and opportunities I see.
-I also work best in long-term, partnership type of roles, where I can really get to know the people I’m working closest to and use my strengths to support their effectiveness.
+I’m always searching for the place where I can be upstream of as many issues and opportunities as possible.
+I also work best in long-term, partnership type of roles, where I can really get to know the people I’m working closest to and leverage my operational strengths to support their effectiveness.
 This role checks those big boxes, along with many others.

-When people reach out to me asking how to become a Chief of Staff or hire one, I always say that one of the beautiful things about the role is that it never looks the same.
+When people reach out to me asking how to become a Chief of Staff or hire one, I always say that one of the most beautiful things about the role is that it never looks the same.
 It is a highly adaptive role shaped around the needs of the person or people it supports.
-This is why it’s notoriously difficult to find a good match.
-These roles and the people who fill them tend to be shaped in very unique ways.
-This is true of most people, but it’s more pronounced in these support-oriented roles.

 Whether you’re seeking a role as a CoS or you are a founder who is looking for a great person to support you, the most important thing you can do is take the time to really understand the alignment and nuances in values, skillset, needs, and personality.
 Assuming skills and values alignment, also ask yourself: